heroku/pg_lock/README.md

 ## Retry Attempts

-By default if a lock cannot be aquired, `PgLock` will retry 3 times with a 1 second delay between tries.
+By default if a lock cannot be aquired, `PgLock` will try 3 times with a 1 second delay between tries.
 You can configure this behavior using `attempts` and `attempt_interval` arguments:

 ```ruby
 PgLock.new(name: "all_your_base", attempts: 10, attempt_interval: 5).lock do
   # stuff
 end
 ```

+To run once use `attempts: 1`.

 ## Raise Error on Failed Lock